entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/tanzu/tanzu-install.md

 kubect apply -f sample-configmaps/entando-operator-config.yaml -n entando
 ```

-9. Open values.yaml in the entando-helm-quickstart
+9. Open the `values.yaml` file in the entando-helm-quickstart
-10. Changed the dbms from `embedded` to `postgresql`
+10. Change the dbms from `embedded` to `postgresql`
 11. Deploy your Entando application

 ```